 REGISTRATION TIP: You can register as a minor at the adult workcamp if you will turn 18 at the time of the workcamp.

-Workcamps in the Czech Republic are typically in English, but this year the workcamps will be bilingual – in Czech and English.
-It is not necessary to speak English or Czech fluently at all, but not to be afraid to communicate.
+Workcamps in the Czech Republic are typically in English.
+It is not necessary to speak English or Czech fluently at all, but you have to have at least basic knowledge of English and not to be afraid to communicate.
 Workcamp is a great opportunity to improve your language skills.
 Campleaders are ready to translate from Czech into English and vice versa, so you don’t have to worry about not understanding someone.